darryldecode/laravelshoppingcart/README.md

 NOTE: All cart per-item conditions should be applied before calling **Cart::getSubTotal()**

-Then Finaly you can call **Cart::getSubTotal()** to get the Cart sub total with the applied conditions.
+Then Finally you can call **Cart::getSubTotal()** to get the Cart sub total with the applied conditions.
 ```php
 $cartSubTotal = Cart::getSubTotal(); // the subtotal will be calculated based on the conditions you have provided
 ```